SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Sky maps

 In previous SPT \T\&\E{} power spectrum analyses, we pixelized the maps on a two-dimensional grid using a projection of the sphere, and we used two-dimensional Fourier transforms to substitute for spherical harmonic transforms (SHTs) under the flat-sky approximation.
 In particular, \citep{ge24} used a map in the Lambert azimuthal equal-area projection (ZEA) with $0.56'$ pixels.
 In this new analysis (and the BB analysis in~\citep{zebrowski25}), we pixelize the maps using \healpix{}\footnote{\url{https://healpix.sourceforge.io/}}~\citep{gorski05}.
 We choose an \Nside{} parameter of 8192, which is equivalent to $0.4'$ resolution.
 With the size of the \mainfield field and the sensitivity levels achieved in this work, the non-idealities caused by the flat-sky approximation are no longer negligible or trivial to account for.
 In particular, we found that projection effects were causing excess correlation between power spectrum bins at high $\ell$, in a manner that is difficult to compute analytically.
 For this reason, the current analysis is performed with full SHTs, and we take advantage of the many tools that have been developed for fast estimation of SHTs and resulting power spectra from \healpix{} maps.

 The filtering scheme is broadly similar to previous work.
 In particular, as a result of the high-pass filtering, information at multipoles below 300 along the scan direction is absent from our maps, which results in a power spectrum bias that we evaluate and discuss in \cref{sec:tf}.
 An important difference involves a newly identified systematic effect from timestream filtering, one that only appears at the level of sensitivity of the data in this work.
 As in most previous SPT analyses, we do not include timestream samples near bright emissive sources or strong Sunyaev-Zel'dovich-effect decrements from galaxy clusters when estimating the amplitudes of the polynomials and sinusoids to remove.
-This avoids creating extended features along the scan direction near strong sources, which are often referred to as ``filtering wings.''\footnote{An illustration of those can be found in Fig. 3 of \citep{archipley_2025}.} We refer to this procedure of avoiding strong sources in the timestream filtering as ``map-making masking'' in the rest of this work.
+This avoids creating extended features along the scan direction near strong sources, which are often referred to as ``filtering wings.''\footnote{An illustration of those can be found in Fig. 3 of \citep{archipley_2025}. \RR{Discussion of the effect of filtering wings on the power spectrum can be found in \citep{rvhm-fsdc}.}} We refer to this procedure of avoiding strong sources in the timestream filtering as ``map-making masking'' in the rest of this work.
 We mask all sources above $6\,$mJy at 150\ghz{} and any galaxy cluster detected at more than $10\,\sigma$ in a separate set of maps optimized for cluster detection, for a total of 2655 objects.
 While eliminating filtering wings is advantageous, in this work we detect small and previously undiagnosed side effects of this masking process.
 We refer to these as ``filtering artifacts' which we describe in detail---along with our method for mitigating and accounting for them in our power spectrum estimation pipeline---in \cref{sec:filtering-artifacts}.